Differential/meteor-comments/index.markdown

 `{{ comments }}`

 The system can automatically help alert users who have already commented if a new comment is added.
 You can use the built-in template for this.
-You can optionally provide an array of tags that can help organize how notifications are displayed.
+You can optionally provide an array of tags that can help organize how notifications are displayed/filtered.

 {% assign unread = '{{ > _unreadWidget opts }}' %}
 `{{ unread }}`